Understand

 [edit]By car

-[edit]From Interstate 5, take the Exit 270 towards eastbound Birch Bay Lynden Road or Exit 256 towards northbound Meridian St (Washington Route 539), both of which will take you straight towards Lynden.
+From Interstate 5, take Exit 270 towards eastbound Birch Bay Lynden Road or Exit 256 towards northbound Meridian St (WA-539), both of which will take you straight towards Lynden.

-Travelers from Canada can cross the border into the US from Aldergrove checkpoint, in which they can go straight for 5 miles towards the city center.
+[edit]Travelers from Canada can cross the border into the US at the Aldergrove checkpoint, then go south for 5 miles towards the city center.
+See the Get in – By car section of the Northwest Washington article for details.

 By plane